ArslanTem/DevOps-Knowledge-Base/Projects/tr-storage-account/readme.md

 # Terraform WebApp Example

-This is a simple Terraform configuration for deploying an Azure Web App with an App Service Plan and a Resource Group.
+This is a Terraform configuration for deploying an Storage account with an App Service Plan and a Resource Group.
 The resources will be deployed to Azure using the AzureRM provider.

 ## Files